 Pursuant to the Series D SPA, the Company issued 1,377 convertible preferred D Shares to YEC on each of April 1, May 1 and June 1, 2014 (a total of 4,131 convertible preferred D shares).
-Following the issuance of these shares, during the six months period ended June 30, 2014 (unaudited) the Company recorded their fair value in the amount of \$1,114 in its consolidated statement of operations under financial expenses, net.
+Following the issuance of these shares, during the year ended December 31, 2014, the Company recorded their fair value in the amount of \$1,114 in its consolidated statement of operations under financial expenses, net.